adyscorpius/whatsapp-detox/README.md

 npm install
 ```

 Add the following to config.json.
 Update keywords to include keywords of your choice.
 You can hundred of keywords.
-In **mention**, replace the number with your own in "9198xxxxxxxx@c.us" format.
+In `mention`, replace the number with your own in "9198xxxxxxxx@c.us" format.
 This will ensure that mentions are treated distinctly from keywords.

-in **type**, select between
+in `type`, select between

-  "CONSOLE" - Get chats in console (Terminal, Bash, etc.) (Nerd mode)
+- `"CONSOLE"` - Get chats in console (Terminal, Bash, etc.) (Nerd mode)
-  "TELEGRAM" - Get chats on your Telegram bot chat
+- `"TELEGRAM"` - Get chats on your Telegram bot chat
-  "NOTIFICATIONS" - Get native notifications for Windows/Linux/Mac OS
+- `"NOTIFICATIONS"` - Get native notifications for Windows/Linux/Mac OS

-in **whitelist** ....
-Not working yet, ignore.
+in `whitelist` - Update soon (You can leave it empty right now).

-In **telegramConfig** add botKey as given by @botFather and chatId.
+In `telegramConfig` add botKey as given by @botFather and chatId.
 Google how to get these keys.

+chatId is available at (https://api.telegram.org/bot%bot-token%/getUpdates).
+Send a message to your bot, open the link and replace %bot-token% with your own generated token.
+The response should give you your chat Id (numerical).

 Save the config.json.